vuejs/vuepress/packages/docs/docs/guide/using-vue.md

 ```

 ::: tip
-If you are a Stylus user, you don't need to install `stylus` and `stylus-loader` in your project because VuePress uses Stylus internally.
+If you are a Stylus user, you don’t need to install `stylus` and `stylus-loader` in your project because VuePress uses Stylus internally.

-For pre-processors that do not have built-in webpack config support, you will need to [extend the internal webpack config](../config/README.md#configurewebpack) in addition to installing the necessary dependencies.
+For pre-processors that do not have built-in webpack config support, you will need to [extend the internal webpack config](../config/README.md#configurewebpack) and install the necessary dependencies.
 :::

 ## Script & Style Hoisting

 Sometimes you may need to apply some JavaScript or CSS only to the current page.
-In those cases, you can directly write root-level `<script>` or `<style>` blocks in the markdown file, and they will be hoisted out of the compiled HTML and used as the `<script>` and `<style>` blocks for the resulting Vue single-file component.
+In those cases, you can directly write root-level `<script>` or `<style>` blocks in the Markdown file, and they will be hoisted out of the compiled HTML and used as the `<script>` and `<style>` blocks for the resulting Vue single-file component.

 <p class="demo" :class="$style.example"></p>